National Star in Wales

 Specialist facilities

-Our team includes tutors, teaching assistants, support workers, a behaviour support practitioner and therapists.
+Our team includes tutors, education support staff, a behaviour support practitioner and therapists.
 Students with vision impairment are supported by a tutor who specialises in this field of education.

 Technology innovation is something that is a key strength of National Star and the team use technology to support students as they learn to become more independent.